How to Rebuild Your Life After Divorce

-In the ideal world, of course, marriage can be wonderful.
+In the ideal world, of course, marriage can be beautiful.

-But in this day and age, in our current society and legal system, marriage has a great risk of leading to divorce.
+But in this day and age, in our current society and legal system, marriage has a significant risk of leading to divorce.

-Divorce almost always kills the man, unless he is very poor or very rich.
+Divorce almost always kills the man unless he is very poor or wealthy.

-He knows, that if he goes through divorce, most likely, he will lose everything.
+He knows that if he goes through a divorce, most likely, he will lose everything:

-These are the facts, a divorced man faces a greater health crisis than a man who never married in the first place.
+A divorced man faces a more significant health crisis than a man who never married in the first place.

 Don’t judge him so harshly.